 Discover Cummins: the agricultural hub of Lower Eyre Peninsula

-Cummins is home to Cummins Milling Company: one of Australia’s oldest and the only flour mill on Eyre Peninsula.
-The versatile mill produces a range of premium commercial flours (used by the local Five Loaves Bakery), and stock feed, while a huge silo and bunker system provides grain storage before it’s transferred to Port Lincoln.
+Cummins is also home to Cummins Milling Company, one of Australia’s oldest flour mills and the only operating flour mill on Eyre Peninsula.
+The mill continues to produce premium flours and stockfeed, with its products used by local businesses including Five Loaves Bakery.

-Look out too for Wild Timber, a family business that creates custom-designed furniture and crafts, and the ‘Tree with a difference’, a tree featuring hundreds of hanging shoes, runners, boots and sandals that seemingly ‘sprang up’ after the 2005 bushfires.
+While you’re in town, keep an eye out for Wild Timber, a family business creating custom-designed furniture and handcrafted timber pieces, and the quirky ‘Tree with a Difference’, where hundreds of shoes, boots and sandals hang from the branches.

 Related information